osmanhadzic/feelwell-app/README.md

     ```bash
     git commit -m "Add feature-name"
     ```
-4. Push to your branch:
+4. Push your branch:
     ```bash
     git push origin feature-name
     ```
-5. Open a pull request.
+5. Submit a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is distributed under the [MIT License](LICENSE).

 ## Contact

-For questions or feedback, please contact [your email or GitHub profile link].
+For any questions or feedback, feel free to reach out via [your email or GitHub profile link].